AdaMartin18010/FormalScience/docs/Matter/FormalModel/Model/Cognition/Critical Summary and Synthesis- Logic as a First Principle.md

 ---

-## 4. Chapter 3: Revisiting "Mathematics" with Logic as the First Principle
+## 5 Chapter 3 Revisiting Mathematics with Logic as the First Principle

 This chapter shifts the "logic as first principle" lens to mathematics, a discipline often considered the epitome of logical rigor and certainty.
 The core argument is that if logic is foundational, then the nature of mathematics—its concepts, the validity of its proofs, and the existence of its objects—must be deeply rooted in, or a direct extension of, logical principles.